Flip-Chip module: Description

 As used by DEC, the term described a proprietary way to package electronic circuitry which was used for central processing units, peripheral controllers, and many other digital or analog electronic products produced by the company.
-The first flip-chip modules mated with single-sided 18-contact card edge connectors with contacts on 1/8 inch centers.
-Circuit boards were 2-7/16 inches wide by 5 inches long, with a handle adding 1/2 inch.
-Double-height modules with two connectors side by side were 5-3/16 inches wide.
+The first flip-chip modules mated with single-sided 18-contact card edge connectors with contacts on ^{1}⁄_{8} inch centers.
+Circuit boards were 2^{7}⁄_{16} inches wide by 5 inches long, with a handle adding ½ inch.
+Double-height modules with two connectors side by side were 5^{3}⁄_{16} inches wide.
 Later, when two-sided boards were introduced, upwards-compatible double-sided 36-contact edge connectors were used, but the basic connector and board dimensions remained unchanged.
 If more component real estate area were required for electronic circuitry, the "standard-length" modules would be supplemented by "extended-length" modules.

 The company eventually produced extended-length quad-height (four connectors) and hex-height (six connectors) modules as larger circuit boards came into use; these larger boards often included metal levers to handle the larger forces need to insert or extract the boards from mating backplane connectors.
 The circuit boards (modules) were assembled into larger systems by plugging them into backplanes composed of blocks of connectors.
 These connectors were in turn interconnected by wirewrapping.
 (The earlier DEC System Modules used a hand-wired and soldered backplane.
 Manufacturing difficulties with this led DEC to investigate Gardner-Denver's automated wirewrap technology.)
 Troubleshooting would narrow down a fault to the module level, and a defective or suspected faulty module would be replaced by a known-good one, to repair a malfunctioning computer system.

 The plastic handles were color-coded to distinguish the various circuit design families used by the modules, and thus their power supply voltages, logic signal voltages, and switching speed.